 It was reserved for the delegation from New York to call out from Mr. Lincoln his first expression touching the great controversy of the hour.
 He exchanged remarks with ex-Governor [John A.] King, Judge [Amaziah B.] James, William Curtis Noyes, and Francis Granger.
 William E. Dodge had stood, awaiting his turn.
 As soon as his opportunity came, he raised his voice enough to be heard by all present, and, addressing Mr. Lincoln, declared that the whole country in great anxiety was awaiting his inaugural address, and then added: 'It is for you, sir, to say whether the whole nation shall be plunged into bankruptcy; whether the grass shall grow in the streets of our commercial cities.'

-Navy Secretary Gideon Welles wrote about New York's reaction to the Merrimack's sinking of Union ships in Virginia in March 1862 as the Lincoln Cabinet met to consider its options:
+New York even played a role in the revitalization of the Navy.
+Its leaders were particularly concerned about the port's safety.
+Navy Secretary Gideon Welles wrote about New York's reaction to the Merrimack's sinking of Union ships in Virginia in March 1862 — as the Lincoln Cabinet met to consider its options:

 Mr. [Salmon P.] Chase approved the suggestion, but thought it might be well to telegraph Governor [Edwin D.] Morgan and Mayor [George] Opdyke, at New York, that they might be on their guard.
 Stanton said he should warn the authorities in all chief cities.
 I questioned the propriety of sending abroad panic missives, or adding to the alarm that would naturally be felt, and said it was doubtful whether the vessel, so cut down and loaded with armor, would venture outside of the Capes; certainly, she could not, with her draught of water, get into the sounds of North Carolina to disturb Burnside and our forces there; nor was she omnipresent, to make general destruction at New York, Boston, Port Royal, etc., at the same time; that there would be general alarm created; and repeated that my dependence was on the 'Monitor,' and my confidence in her great.
 'What,' asked Stanton, 'is the size and strength of this 'Monitor?'
 How many guns does she carry?'
 What I replied two, but of large calibre, he turned away with a look of mingled amazement, contempt, and distress, that was painfully ludicrous.
 Mr. Seward said that my remark concerning the draught of water which the "Merrimac' drew, and the assurance that it was impossible for her to get at our forces under Burnside, afforded him the first moment of relief and real comfort he had received.
 It was his sensitive nature to be easily depressed, but yet to promptly rally and catch at hope.
 Turning to Stanton, he said we had, perhaps, given away too much to our apprehensions.
 He saw no alternative but to wait and hear what our new battery might accomplish.

-New York panicked over defeat and the draft in the spring of 1863.
+In the spring of 1863, New York panicked over the Union defeat at Chancellorsville and the draft quotas imposed on New York.
 Both Peace Democrats and War Democrats were aroused and held rallies.
 "New York was aroused by this and other signs of grown Copperheadism.
 Accordingly, a number of demonstrations were held to disprove any suspicions of New York City's loyalty and to stir anew the patriotism of the people to meet the back fire.," wrote historian Sidney David Brummer.
 "At the end of March a great mass-meeting resulted in the formation of a second organization of patriotic citizens, the Loyal National League."44 It held a mass rally in Union Square on the second anniversary of the bombardment of Fort Sumter.
 The first such organization, the Loyal Union League, soon held a similar rally at Madison Square.
 Democrats countered with their own rallies.
 When Draft riots broke out in July 1863, New Yorkers panicked again.